Connect with others who understand.

 Using a new synthetic (latex or polyurethane) condom every time you have vaginal or anal sex is extremely effective for preventing HIV transmission.
 To be effective, the condom must be put on correctly before penetration begins.
 Note that “natural” condoms, such as those made from the intestinal membranes of lambs, do not prevent the transmission of HIV.

-After being on treatment for several months, many HIV-positive people can bring their viral load (the measure of HIV virus in their blood) down to such low levels that it is undetectable.
-People with an undetectable viral load (UVL) are believed to be incapable of spreading HIV to others as long as they continue to consistently take treatment.
+After being on treatment for several months, many people living with HIV can bring their viral load (the measure of HIV virus in their blood) down to such low levels that it is undetectable.
+People with an undetectable viral load are believed to be incapable of spreading HIV to others through sexual means as long as they continue to consistently take treatment.
+Treatment for HIV is now seen as prevention from getting HIV.

 • Shaking hands